 Immersion is the quickest way to learn any language.

 If you can go abroad to immerse yourself in Russian, that’s terrific!
 If not, you can still immerse yourself at home.

-Simple things like reading Russian magazines, labeling household items with their Russian names or watching Russian movies will go a long way to improving your fluency.
+Simple things like reading Russian magazines, labeling household items with their Russian names or watching Russian movies will go a long way toward improving your fluency.

 To really benefit from home immersion, put together a plan.
 What will you do every day at home to surround yourself with the Russian language?
-Think through your daily routine, and think about all the places you could insert a little Russian.
+Consider your daily routine, and think about all the places you could insert a little Russian.